ItsLewis-DE/ItsLewis-DE/README.md

 <div align="center">

-# Hi 👋, I'm Zhehao Zhang
+# Hi 👋, I'm Phong Thanh

-A first-year PhD student in Computer Science at OSU, focusing on NLP.
+A second-year Data Science student at the University of Science, VNU-HCM (HCMUS).

 </div>